 HSE Prosecution of a roofing company (the principal contractor) and a crane lifting company - Northampton Crown Court, HHJ Mayo

 fatal fall through a skylight on a fragile roof.
 Both defendants pleaded guilty on the first day of the trial.
 The deceased worked for the crane company and was engaged in lifting roof sheets onto the fragile roof, without any safety equipment, such as roof boards.
 The crane company pleaded to a section 2(1) offence and was fined 83,300 plus costs and the principal contractor pleaded guilty to a section 3(1) offence and was fined 104,250 plus costs.
 The principal contractor failed to inform the crane company of the lack of safety measures on the roof and the crane company failed to perform an adequate survey of the fragile roof.

 HSE Prosecution of a transport company – Derby Crown Court

-fatal crushing incident when an employee was crushed as he refueled his lorry by another employee reversing a tipper lorry.
-Judge found high culpability and high likelihood of harm.
+Fatal crushing incident when an employee was crushed as he refuelled his lorry by another employee reversing a tipper lorry.
+Judge found high culpability and a high likelihood of harm.
 The defendant entered a guilty plea to a section 2(1) HSWA offence.
 The Judge rejected the defence argument that the 2016 Definitive Guideline should not apply to the case – based on the delay in the prosecution, which was caused by the Coroner’s delay holding the Inquest.
 Fine 300,000, plus costs of 50,000 (including the HSE’s Inquest costs).
 The defendant’s application for permission to appeal (opposed by the prosecution) was refused by the single Judge and then abandoned by the defendant shortly before the oral permission hearing.